-- Ensure your Emergency Supply Kit is in your vehicle. - Cover up to protect against heat and flying embers.
-Wear long pants, a longsleeve shirt, heavy shoes/boots, a cap, dry bandana (for face cover), goggles, or glasses.
-100% cotton is preferable. - · Locate your pets and take them with you.
+- Cover up to protect against heat and flying embers.
+Wear long pants, a long-sleeve shirt, heavy shoes/boots, a cap, dry bandanna (for face cover), goggles, or glasses.

+100% cotton is preferable. - Locate your pets and take them with you.